nshiff/busy-beaver/README.md

 Started with code from Professor Brailsford in <a href="https://www.youtube.com/watch?v=CE8UhcyJS0I">Busy Beaver Turing Machines - Computerphile</a>.
 Original code can be found at http://www.eprg.org/computerphile/busyb.htm or as busy-beaver.c in this repository.

-To run, do as Prof. Brailsford did in the video (my main.c has a little correction so score prints correctly)
+To run, do as Prof. Brailsford did in the video (my main.c has a little correction so score prints correctly).
+(Windows instructions coming soon!
+If you can find gcc for Windows you are all set, or use Eclipse.)

     gcc main.c
     ./a.out|less

 (the "|less" send the output to a program called "less", which lets you scroll through the output.
 Running as plain ./a.out is fine too.)

+(re: LICENSE - following GitHub's http://choosealicense.com/ I selected MIT license, meaning credit back to Computerphile and I, otherwise do what you want)